2 Digit Addition With Regrouping

 Q: What if I have to regroup in both the ones and tens column?

 A: You would follow the same process.
-Start with the ones column.
+Day to day, start with the ones column.
 If you need to regroup, carry the ten to the tens column.
-Then, add the tens column including the carried digit.
+Plus, then, add the tens column including the carried digit.
 If you need to regroup again from the tens column, carry the hundred to the hundreds column.
 The concept remains consistent, just adding more place values.

 Q: Are there any shortcuts or tricks for quicker addition?